vesperix/libvxsdr/docs/source/device_model.rst

     * Frequency Reference

 A device is linked to an instance of the VXSDR class on the host by a transport layer;
-currently Ethernet UDP is the only supported transport.
+currently Ethernet UDP and PCIe are supported.
 Each device also has a time and frequency reference for use by its subdevices.
 Current devices all have the ability to generate internal signals or accept external pulse-per-second and 10 MHz to align with other devices.